blackwell-systems/mdfx/examples/README.md

 ### UI Components (Recommended)

-The simplest way to use utf8fx is through semantic UI components:
+The simplest way to use mdfx is through semantic UI components:

 ```markdown
 # {{ui:header}}PROJECT NAME{{/ui}}